What is hamon

 - Geometric: There are a wide variety of geometric hamon patterns, including diamonds, squares, and circles.
 These patterns are created by etching the steel in a particular way to create the desired shape.

-- Komaru: The komaru hamon is created by differential heating and cooling of the blade during the manufacturing process.
-This results in a hard outer layer and a softer inner layer.
-The komaru hamon is characterized by a straight, undulating line that runs along the length of the blade.
-It is said to resemble the flow of a river.
-The komaru hamon is one of the most popular types of hamon among Japanese sword collectors.
+- Komaru: The manufacturing process of the komaru hamon involves differential heating and cooling of the blade.
+This technique results in a harder outer layer and a softer inner layer, creating a straight yet rippling line that runs along the blade length.
+This line, said to echo the flow of a river, has made komaru one of the most favoured types of hamon among Japanese sword collectors.

 - Oomaru: The oomaru is a traditional Japanese hamon pattern.
 The oomaru hamon is a great way to add personality and style to your sword collection.